Find a Lasting Solution for Chronic Bad Breath

 If you have bad breath, the first thing you should do is review your oral hygiene habits.
 Improving your hygiene routine can dramatically improve halitosis.
 However, if your bad breath persists, you should schedule an appointment with Dr. Carpenter.
 We can evaluate your oral health and determine the underlying cause of your condition.

 Your Treatment Options for Halitosis

-In some cases, Dr. Carpenter or Jobalia may recommend some simple changes to your daily habits.
+In some cases, Dr. Carpenter may recommend some simple changes to your daily habits.
 Small changes to your brushing or flossing techniques or the products you use may make a substantial difference.
 For example, certain mouthwashes and types of toothpaste can kill odor-causing bacteria and produce better-smelling breath.

 Addressing gum disease or decay can often eliminate the source of bad breath for a cleaner, healthier, and odor-free smile.

 If an oral health condition, such as a cavity or gum disease, is at the root of your halitosis, we can provide treatment for these concerns.
 Antibacterial treatments, dental fillings, and periodontal care are all potential treatments for chronic bad breath.
 Addressing infection or decay can often eliminate the source of bad breath for a cleaner, healthier, and odor-free smile.
 If Dr. Carpenter suspects that your bad breath is related to a more serious health concern, he may recommend visiting your primary care provider for additional screening or tests.

 There are several easy steps you can take to prevent bad breath from returning, such as:

 - Receiving regular exams and cleanings